Peer Review and Editorial Process (Double-blind)

 JABET strives hard to spread of scientific knowledge, and the credibility of the published article completely depends upon effective peer reviewing process.
 Reviewing of manuscript is an important part in the process of publication.
 Reviewers are asked to make an evaluation and provide recommendations to ensure the scientific quality of the manuscript is on par with our standards.
 Reviewers are not expected to rewrite a paper.
 JABET reviewers are requested to provide authentic, positive review comments and critics for the respective manuscript.
 A reviewer has to review the articles received from the editorial office or the editor within the specifically mentioned timeline.

-✅ After the manuscript is received, it is primarily checked by the Editor-in-Chief. a) If the manuscript is not well formatted, it is sent back to the corresponding author. b) If the content is not satisfactory or does not match the scopes of JABET, the manuscript is sent back as rejected instantly. c) Upon passing the preliminary screening, the manuscript is sent to at least two expert peer reviewers.
+✅ After the manuscript is received, it is primarily checked by the Editor-in-Chief. a) If the manuscript is not well-formatted, it is sent back to the corresponding author. b) If the content is not satisfactory or does not match the scopes of JABET, the manuscript is sent back as rejected instantly. c) Upon passing the preliminary screening, an associate or academic editor is assigned, and then he/she will send the manuscript to at least two expert peer reviewers.

 ✅ An invitation for each reviewer is sent by e-mail from the journal management system.
 Only the title and abstract of the manuscript are included in the e-mail invitation.
 After accepting the invitation, the reviewer gets full access to the entire manuscript (at least 3 weeks are allowed).
 JABET uses double-blind review system, which means that both the reviewer and author identities are kept confidential from the reviewers, and vice versa, until the review process is completed.